vojtechruz/vojtechruzicka-blog/src/posts/java-records/index.md

 }
 ```

-The all-fields constructor is automatically generated for us. but sometimes you need to perform some custom logic there.
+The all-fields constructor is automatically generated for us.
+But sometimes you need to perform some custom logic there.
 Such as input validation.
-You can declare the all-fields constructor by yourself, if you need to:
+You can declare the all-fields constructor by yourself if you need to:

 ```java
 public record Cat(String name, int numberOfLives, String color) {